Transport in Scotland: Air transport

 Edinburgh Airport is Scotland's busiest airport by passenger numbers, with over 14.4 million passengers in 2023.

 Barra Airport is the only airport in the world to use a tidal beach as its runway.

 Loganair is branded as Scotland's Airline.

 Air transport in Scotland is responsible for 0.3% of Scottish Gross Value Added (GVA) (roughly £400 million).
 In 2019, 3.5 million international inbound visits to Scotland occurred, with a total visitor spending being estimated £2.5 billion.
 Of the 3.5 million inbound visits, 1.9 million used Scottish airports.
 The Scottish Government has passed a bill in the Scottish Parliament to replace the UK-wide Air Passenger Duty with a Air Departure Tax which would apply fully and solely to Scotland.

 Edinburgh Airport is the busiest airport in Scotland by passenger numbers, and is a major transatlantic gateway for Scotland.
 In 2023, Edinburgh Airport handled in excess of 14 million passengers, a 28% increase from recorded passenger numbers in 2022.
 Thirty-five airlines fly to 152 international destinations from Edinburgh Airport, with the airport handling 115,000 aircraft movements in 2023.
 The countries second largest airport by passenger numbers is Glasgow Airport, which handles over 7 million passengers on an annual basis.
 A total of 20 airlines serve Glasgow Airport, flying to over 100 international destinations.

 Glasgow Prestwick Airport in Prestwick, South Ayrshire, was the only airport in Scotland to operate a transatlantic link for a considerable period of time before the establishment of Scotland's other larger airports, such as Aberdeen, Edinburgh and Glasgow.
 Aberdeen Airport is one of Europe's busiest commercial heliports due to its proximity to the North Sea and its role in supporting the North Sea oil and gas industry.
-The open skies policy (1990) allowed Scots to fly direct to international countries without the need to change flights at airports such as London Heathrow or London Gatwick.
+The open skies policy (1990) allowed passengers to fly direct to international countries without the need to change flights at airports such as London Heathrow or London Gatwick.
 British Airways, EasyJet, Jet2 and Ryanair operate the majority of flights between Scotland and other major UK and European airports.